Washington Grove, Maryland: Government

-Washington Grove is governed by a Council of citizens consisting of 6 elected Councilors and a Mayor.
+Washington Grove is governed by a town council consisting of six elected councilors and a mayor.
 Elections are held yearly in May, with two councilor positions rotating for election each year.
-Two Council meetings are held each month.
-Town residents are encouraged to attend, and in one of the two monthly meetings a period of time is set aside for "Public Appearances" in which issues are aired and discussed by Town residents urging some action by the Council.
-There is a Town Meeting yearly in which Town Residents examine and approve (or ask for changes to) the coming fiscal year's budget.
-When issues of significant importance are pending, a Special Town Meeting is often called to allow for an exchange of ideas.
+Two council meetings are held each month.
+Town residents are encouraged to attend, and in one of the two monthly meetings a period of time is set aside for "Public Appearances" in which issues are aired and discussed by town residents urging some action by the council.
+There is a town meeting yearly in which town residents examine and approve (or ask for changes to) the coming fiscal year's budget.
+When issues of significant importance are pending, a special town meeting is often called to allow for an exchange of ideas.

-Most of the work in keeping the Town running, however, is performed by volunteers in the many committees including the Woods Group, the Recreation Committee, the Lake Committee, the Historic Preservation Committee, and many others.
+Most of the work in keeping the town running, however, is performed by volunteers in committees including the Woods Group, the Recreation Committee, the Lake Committee, the Historic Preservation Committee, and many others.
 Volunteerism is high, allowing an extraordinarily broad range of activities and events.

-Each Councilor is liaison to (typically) two Town Committees, with responsibilities to attend meetings of those committees and report back on their activities.
-Individual Councilors are also responsible for administration of contracts for road maintenance, trash and recycling pickup, tree maintenance, and other ongoing upkeep efforts.
+Each councilor is liaison to (typically) two town committees, with responsibilities to attend meetings of those committees and report back on their activities.
+Individual councilors are also responsible for administration of contracts for road maintenance, trash and recycling pickup, tree maintenance, and other ongoing upkeep efforts.